SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

 While many people benefit from them, not every individual is a good candidate for dental implants.
 You must have sufficient healthy gum and jaw bone tissue to be able to support dental implants and you must be in good overall health.

 If you do not have enough sufficiently healthy jaw bone tissue at this time, a bone graft may improve your oral health to a point that you would have a good likelihood of a successful implant procedure.
-Mini implants can be used as another alternative.
+Mini implants are another alternative.
 We welcome you to meet with one of our implant dentists to determine whether dental implants or another option will be right for you.

 You cannot get a dental implant if there is reason to believe the implant may fail.
 This may mean: